Church of Azazel > Beliefs & principles > Rising Gods

 Satan is also a being who challenges us to face down our fears.
 Many Satanists are fond of macabre imagery.

 We see Satan as a transcendant being who should not be put in a box by associating Him too closely with any particular social order or set of ideals.
 But a thriving religious group naturally tends to put itself in an ideological box, for the sake of its own cohesion.
 Thus, too many Satanist groups have tried to squeeze Satan into the confines of their own dogma, making themselves look ridiculous in the process.
-If you put Satan in a box, He'll laugh at you and turn you into an absurd parody of religious dogmatism.
+If you put Satan in a box, He'll turn you into an absurd parody of religious dogmatism until you finally realize how ridiculous you are.
 Too many Satanists have fallen into this trap, screaming that their own group's ideology is the one and only "true Satanism" and lumping all "right hand path" religions into one big undifferentiated, vastly oversimplified stereotype.

 To help us avoid such pitfalls, we warily construct our own "box" - our group egregore - not from any pigeonholed view of Satan, but from the ideals associated with the five rising Gods.
 Doing so frees us to approach, with reverence, Satan as the Infernal Mystery.